Code-Institute-Submissions/shashin/README.md

     -   [See all Wireframes here](assets/mockups/mockups-ms1.pdf)

+    -   All wireframes were made with [Balsamiq](https://balsamiq.com/)

 ## Features

 -   All features are responsive on all device sizes

+    -   Navigation/menu bar
+        * Allows users to go to certain parts of the website easily by clicking on the specific section in the navbar.
+    -   Alert/sale bar
+        * Allows users to know if certain deals or discounts are going on so that they are more willing to buy something at that specific moment.
+    -   Social media links
+        * Allows users to go to the person's social media platforms so that they can see more and/or come into contact, by clicking on the links in the footer or the instagram post in the contact section.
+    -   Privacy policy
+        * Allows users to know what happens with the information they fill in so that they know it's save to do so, by clicking on the privacy policy which opens up a separate page.
+    -   Message form
+        * Allows users to come into direct contact with me, by filling out the form.
+    -   Purchase form
+        * Allows users to purchase photographs that they liked, by selecting the photo and size.
+Additionally they have to fill out their pesonal information.
+    -   About section
+        * Allows users to get more information about the person and equipment behind the photos, by reading the about section.

 -   Interactive elements

+    -   The headings and navbar links are all made interactive with [Hover.css](https://ianlunn.github.io/Hover/) for playfull design and UX purposes.
+    -   The photographs in the photograph section, the social media links in the footer and the privacy policy link in the purchase section all have a hover over style for users to make clear they're clickable.
+    -   In the purchase section there are two dropdown menus for the users to easily choose the right option.
+    -   All buttons on the site have a hover over style aswell to make clear they are clickable.

 ## Future Features